fddayan/heyterminal/README.md

 alias ht="heyterminal"
 ```

-Now you can do
+Now you can run from the terminal:

 `hey deploy fancyproject to heroku`

-without `"`
+you don't have to specify quotes (`"`).

-also you can use
+also you can use shorcut `nt` like:

 `ht list`